toypiano/understanding-typescript/interface.md

 }
 ```

-If you made a property inside an interface optional, and want to go the class that extends the interface and make its method to work with/without that property, you need to add `?` inside class constructor.
+If you specified a property inside an interface as optional, and also want to go the classes that extend that interface and make sure their methods can work with/without that (optional) property, you can add `?` when declaring class properties with class constructor.
 <br>
-Also, you may need to add if check if you are using optional properties inside your method:
+Also, you may need to add 'if' check if you want to use optional properties inside your method:

 ```ts
 interface Named {